 Every State has Different Laws Regarding Emergency Vehicles and Equipment

 Every state has different laws relating to the use of emergency vehicles, equipment used by these cars, trucks, and rigs; especially when it comes to flashing lights.
 Although the emergency light state statutes vary greatly by location, it is always illegal for a person to impersonate a first responder, which depending on laws can include possessing, installing, or using emergency vehicle lights.
 These laws are enforced rigorously and can be applied at law enforcement’s discretion.
-Any civilian, volunteer, or other person considering installing any emergency light or other equipment on their vehicle; whether it’s a retired fleet vehicle or personally owned, must follow the law in their state or face grave consequences including arrest.
-This isn’t the first time we’ve covered emergency service impersonation.
+Any civilian, volunteer, or other person considering installing any emergency light bar or other equipment on their vehicle, such as a police siren, whether it’s a retired fleet vehicle or personally owned, must follow the law in their state or face grave consequences including arrest.